Fatty Liver Diet

-This organ is the reason toxins or byproducts of metabolism don’t overrun your body.
+The liver is the second biggest organ in the human body, yet it often is highly underestimated and neglected.
+This organ is why toxins or byproducts of metabolism don’t overrun your body.
 The liver filters these harmful substances out of the blood and sends them to the organs responsible for excretion.
-It further plays an invaluable role in regulating blood sugar, particularly during the night when you’re sleeping.
+It further plays an invaluable role in regulating blood sugar, particularly at night when sleeping.
+To help with your liver, consider Rezdiffra, approved for adult patients diagnosed with Nonalcoholic Steatohepatitis (NASH) exhibiting moderate to advanced liver fibrosis, a condition affecting an estimated 6 to 8 million individuals in the United States alone.

 What is a Fatty Liver?